quinn3905/SlayingZombiesWithNeuralNets/USERGUIDE.md

 ###The Interface

 Although there are three Python files for this version of the game, you should only open the one called "Zombie Slayer (Neural Network).py".
-So long as you have all three files in the same folder, this file will open the other ones automatically.
+Just like the single-player version of the game, this console window will ask you to choose the size of the map and number of zombies and civilians.
+After you have done so (as long as you have all three Python files in the same folder), this file will open the other ones automatically.

-Once you open this file, three black console windows and one gray "figure" window will appear.
+When this happens, you will have three black console windows and one gray "figure" window on the screen.
 The only ones that you need to watch are the figure window and the console window that looks like the one shown below:

 !!!!!!!!!!!!